mknxdev/jperf/README.md

 **_Defines a test task._**

-Defines a key point to for a new code test (e.g. "Alternative use"), and optionally accepts a name for identifying the test case (`(anonymous)` is used if no name is provided).
+Defines a key point that defines a new test task with the following code.
+It starts a new test task after eventually completing the previous one if any (after the first call).
-This method is called indifferently for starting or ending code test: each new call to automatically stops analysis for previous running test and starts a new one.
+It accepts an optional `testName` argument for identifying the following test task (`(anonymous)` is used if no name is provided).

-### `.run`
+### `run`

 **Signature** `.run(): JPerf`